cloudflare/cf-ui/CONTRIBUTING.md

 npm test # Run the tests
-npm test -- --testPathPattern cf-component-button # Run the tests on a single package npm test -- --watchAll # Run the tests in watch mode npm run gen # Autogenerate the styleguide (imports all components into one page)
+npm test -- --testPathPattern cf-component-button # Run the tests on a single package npm test -- --watchAll # Run the tests in watch mode npm run gen # Autogenerate the style guide (imports all components into one page)
 ```

-## Styleguide
+## Style Guide

 ### To build